Caldbeck transmitting station: History

 The station was originally commissioned by the Independent Television Authority to bring ITV signals (provided by Border Television) to South West Scotland and Northern parts of Cumberland and Westmorland, including Carlisle and Dumfries using 405-line on VHF Channel 11 (Band III).

+Border Television were given the contract in May 1960.
+Construction on the ITV studio began in late September 1960.

-Constructed in 1961, it originally included a 306.6 m tall guyed steel lattice mast that came into service on 1 September of that year.
+Construction had started by November 1960, and almost finished by June 1961, it originally included a 306.6 m tall guyed steel lattice mast that came into service on 1 September of that year.
 The BBC's VHF television and radio services were carried by the nearby Sandale transmitting station.

+The other Border Television transmitter was the Selkirk transmitting station which opened in November 1961.

 When UHF television started in the UK in 1969, Caldbeck was selected to carry all the 625-line services for the area.
 The original three channel line-up came into service in September 1971.
 Channel 4 began from Caldbeck from its launch in November 1982.
 405 line television was discontinued in the UK in 1985.

 In 1993, CFM Radio launched from Caldbeck on 96.4 MHz FM, and later in 2001 the national digital multiplex Digital One entered service.

+1977 aircraft incident

+On the morning of Friday August 19 1977, a USAF F-4 Phantom flew through the supporting cables, and severed the aircraft's starboard wing, taking two feet off.
+Major John McKenney was at 600ft.
+The aircraft had taken off from RAF Bentwaters.
+The aircraft survived.

+On August 14 1968 a North American F-100 Super Sabre from Suffolk hit Zendstation Smilde in the Netherlands, at a height of 250 metres, also taking off part of the wing.

+Also on 27 March 1973, Hunter 'XG256', of 79 Squadron, hit the supports of Caradon Hill transmitting station and crashed.
+The pilot, 23 year old Flying Officer Richard Pearson, safely ejected.